 Age limit: 18 and above

-The most popular dating app to date, Tinder gives you a list of potential matches.
+The most popular teen dating site, Tinder, gives you a list of potential matches.
 You swipe right on the people you like, and when they swipe right on your profile, you have a match.
 After you have matched with someone, you can message them directly on the app.

 What’s good: The “turbo” facility which you would have to purchase lets you be visible to more people around your local radius, which means you will have more matches.